alexandreroget/MM_Propagation/README.md

 Q.addNonZeroValue(nzv);
 ```

-`coupling_coefficients` is defined in a `std::vector<Sparse3DArray>` of size $M \times NT$.
+`coupling_coefficients` is defined in a `std::vector<Sparse3DArray>` of size $M$.
 Each element of the vector contains the non-zero coupling coefficients of a mode.
 For example, `coupling_coefficients[0]` is the sparse 3D array of $Q^{(0)}$.

 2. Complex Arrays